openstack/glance/doc/source/configuring.rst

 to be stored in tenant specific Swift accounts.
 When set to False Glance stores all images in a single Swift account.

+* ``swift_store_admin_tenants``

+Can only be specified in configuration files.

+`This option is specific to the Swift storage backend.`

+Optional.
+Default: ``[]``

+A list of tenants that will be granted read/write access on all Swift containers created by Glance in multi tenant mode.

 Configuring the S3 Storage Backend
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~